Baton Rouge, Louisiana minor league baseball history: History

 The Evangeline League permanently folded following the 1957 season and had never become an integrated league, despite the efforts of major league affiliates (the Chicago Cubs) to assign players to the Lafayette Oilers and integrate team rosters.
 Lafayette was an affiliate of the Chicago Cubs.
 In 1956, some boycotts of attending games occurred after the Lafayette Oilers refused to accept the players' teams and Lafayette Parrish, home of the Baton Rouge Rebels, passed legislation making it illegal for black players to play in its ballparks.
 The Evangeline League itself also officially banned non-white players from appearing on their rosters.
 These blocks forced the major league teams to reassign the players to other leagues.
 Due to boycotts, the 1956 playoff finals, featuring Lafayette, were cancelled as a result.
 Both the Lafayette Oilers and the Baton Rouge Rebels folded before the end of the 1957 season, on June 20, 1957.

 In 1946, John Radulovich hit .409, playing for the Baton Rouge Red Sticks, becoming the first player in Evangeline League history to hit over .400.
 Radulovich had 215 hits, with 41 doubles and 31 home runs.

 In 1976, minor-league baseball returned when the Baton Rouge Cougars became a charter member of the reformed Class A level Gulf States League.
 However, the league and its franchises struggled, with Baton Rouge folding on August 13, 1976, with a record of 43–27.
 The Cougars' owner, Billy Blythe had vanished, and player paychecks stopped arriving.
 Louisiana State University was forced to evict the ball club from Alex Box Stadium.
 The Gulf States League folded after the 1976 season.
+This would be Baton Rouge's last appearance in affiliated minor league baseball.

 After a 25-year absence of minor league baseball, the 2001 Baton Rouge Blue Marlins played as members of the independent level All-American Association and the Baton Rouge Riverbats of 2002 and 2003 played in the independent Southeastern League.
 The Blue Marlins captured the All-American Association Championship after also having the best regular season record of 44–28.
 The All-American Association folded after the 2001 season and the newly formed Southeastern League convinced the Baton Rouge Blue Marlins to join them in 2002.
 The renamed Riverbats finished with records of 39–29 and 38–31 in their two seasons, capturing the 2003 Southeastern League Championship.
 The Southeastern League folded following the 2003 season.